 If you have the option to use multifactor authentication, use it.
 Employees need to make sure they use every opportunity available to them to protect their passwords and access to sensitive devices, platforms, and networks.
 Multifactor authentication provides a strong layer of defense against criminals, particularly when paired with a unique password for every login you have.

-Cybersecurity and Protocol Networks: How You Can Better Protect Your Business Moving Forward
+Cybersecurity and Protocol Networks: Protecting Your Business Future

 Moving forward into the new year, we want our clients to understand these lessons, build their cybersecurity education, and implement them into their own cybersecurity preparedness strategy.
 Learn how you can keep your network strong and secure with our network support services.
 We can also help you develop your disaster recovery and business continuity plan so you are prepared for any business disruption.